selfrefactor/rambda/README.md

 > contains(valueToFind: T, arr: T[]): boolean

 It returns `true`, if `valueToFind` is part of `arr`.

+Note that while new versions of `Ramda` depricate this method, `contains` will remain in this library.

 ```
 R.contains(2, [1, 2]) // => true